 The book can be used to follow the route east to west or west to east, and also highlights some specific must-see sights and attractions along the way.
 It's not a guide in the sense of featuring listings of motels and attractions, but more of a series of maps with text explanations of each small stage of the journey.
 Packed with useful advice and very specific directions the EZ66 Guide should be part of every Route 66 road trip.

-Although several versions of this book may be available, it’s always worthwhile picking up the latest edition (currently the 17th) as it features new listings and updated details.
-I’ve bought a copy even though I’ll probably have to buy a newer version by the time I get to drive the route again, and I can say that I love the formatting of the book.
+Although several versions of this book are available, it's worthwhile picking up the latest edition (currently the 17th) if you can stretch to it as it features newer listings and updated details, although older versions will save your wallet!
+I love the formatting of the book.
 It breaks the road down into sections and within each section lists the lodging followed by the dining recommendations.

 Like the EZ66 Guide this route 66 guidebook is spiral bound making it perfect for a road trip (the book can be left open on the section that you've reached).
 This is an excellent companion to the EZ66 Guide in that whereas the EZ66 Guide is about the actual route, this flags up the recommended accommodation and restaurants you'll pass along the way - worth a purchase.